Chris1712/ad-project-server/README.md

 ## Setup

+Requires ansible, available in homebrew, ubuntu apt, etc.

-`run-ansible.sh USERNAME`  will use ansible to apply the playbook.
-You'll need to know the password for the supplied user, and have a working SSH private key.
+`run-ansible.sh`  will use ansible to apply the playbook.
+You'll need to have SSH access to the server as a user with sudo permission.
+Ansible will prompt you for the password at the beginning of the run.

 ## Info